Thirutham: Plot

 The film begins with Karthik arriving in Bangalore to meet Priya, with whom he had a six-month online friendship.
 Karthik then takes an elderly couple from an old-age home with him to be his parents.
 Karthik seduces Priya and asks her parents to marry her with the help of his new parents.
 Her parents, who like his character, accept and they get married.
 However, the next morning, Priya is shocked to see her newly-wedded groom had disappeared with her jewels and money.
 Her uncle Saravanan, an assistant commissioner who is charged to catch Karthik, finally arrests him during his seventh wedding in Cochin.
-During the enquiry, Karthik falls into a coma, and Saravanan finds in his things a prescription with the hospital address.
+During the enquiry, Karthik falls into a coma and Saravanan finds in his things a prescription with the hospital address.
 Saravanan goes to the hospital and meets Dr. Shanmugam in Ooty.
 Shanmugam tells him everything.

 Karthik, whose real name is Velmurugan, was Shanmugam's car driver and lived with his widowed mother in Ooty.
 His mother wanted him to get married, but all the women refused to marry him since he had a stammering mouth and an ugly-looking face.
 Therefore, Velmurugan developed an inferiority complex.
 Vandana, an aspiring house surgeon, came to Ooty for her training course and stayed in Shanmugam's house.
-Moved by Velmurugan's sad life, Vandana helped him to overcome the stammering problem, and Velmurugan fell in love with her.
+Moved by Velmurugan's sad life, Vandana helped him overcome his stammering problem, and Velmurugan fell in love with her.
 One day, Vandana read Velmurugan's love letter and did not talk to him anymore.
 After her training, she left Ooty and returned home.
 Priya, one of the nurses working in the same hospital, promised Velmurugan that she will bring them together.
 However, Priya scammed him: she posed as Vandana on the phone and talked to the innocent Velmurugan, and she enjoyed life with his hard-earned savings.
 When he discovered the scam, he was heartbroken.
 Thereafter, his mother died and he decided to end his life by falling into a ravine with his boss's car.
 However, he was heavily wounded and was brought to the hospital, where Shanmugam treated him.
 Velmurugan survived the accident but began to suffer from horrible headaches.
 He then underwent extensive plastic surgery on his face.
 Six months later, Velmurugan had become a handsome man and successfully overcame his inferiority complex, but he developed a superiority complex.
 Afterwards, he became a psychopath and married around five women (all named Priya) and eloped on the very next day with their jewels and valuable belongings.